 Conclusion

 HashSet is a way to store unique elements in Java.
 It is fast, easy to use, and does not allow duplicate values.
 It does not keep the order of elements and allows only one null value.
 It works well when you need quick retrieval and no order of the elements.
 HashSet internally uses the HashMap to store its elements.
-It should be only used when uniqueness matters most.
+It should be used only when uniqueness matters most.
 It is part of the Java Collections Framework and is commonly used in everyday coding.

 If you want to learn more about this topic, you can refer to our Java course.